Skip to main content

 • International Public Sector Accounting Standards

-The Ministry of Finance of Japan is responsible for the development of public sector accounting standards for the central government while the Ministry of Internal Affairs and Communication (MIC) is responsible for accounting standards for local governments.
+In Japan, the Ministry of Finance (MoF) is responsible for establishing public sector accounting standards for the central government, while the Ministry of Internal Affairs and Communications (MIC) is responsible for the accounting framework applicable to local governments.

 • Investigation and Discipline